Jordan Subban

-Jordan-Carmichael Subban (born March 3, 1995) is a Canadian former professional ice hockey defenceman.
-He was selected by the Vancouver Canucks in the fourth round (115th overall) of the 2013 NHL Entry Draft.
+Jordan-Carmichael Subban (/ˈsubæn/ SOO-ban; born March 3, 1995) is a Canadian former professional ice hockey defenceman.
+He was selected by the Vancouver Canucks in the fourth round (115th overall) of the 2013 NHL entry draft.
 He is the youngest of the three Subban brothers to be drafted into the NHL, the other two being Malcolm Subban and P. K. Subban.